asjasj3964/UMC-7th-Node.js/mission/chapter01/mission.md

 **MySQL 테이블 생성**
 ```
 CREATE TABLE map (
-    id INT NOT NULL AUTO_INCREMENT,
+    id BIGINT NOT NULL AUTO_INCREMENT,
-    x INT NOT NULL,
+    x BIGINT NOT NULL,
-    y INT NOT NULL,
+    y BIGINT NOT NULL,
     map_location TEXT NOT NULL,
     created_at datetime(6) NOT NULL,
     updated_at datetime(6) NOT NULL,